-Ukraine claims critical strike on Russian warship
+Ukraine claims critical strike on Caesar Kunikov, Russian Black Sea warship

-The attack came as Ukraine’s new military chief toured the front lines.
+The attack near occupied Crimea came as Ukraine’s new military chief toured the front lines.

 Ukraine reported its forces have critically damaged a large Russian warship off occupied Crimea, landing a new blow on its foe’s Black Sea fleet.

-Ukraine’s armed forces said on Wednesday that the attack with naval drones had “destroyed” the Tsezar Kunikov landing ship.
+Ukraine’s armed forces said on Wednesday that the attack with naval drones had “destroyed” the Caesar Kunikov landing ship.
 The strike came as Kyiv’s new military chief toured the front lines, describing the situation as “complex”.

 Keep readinglist of 3 items